Richard J. Lofgren, Esq.

-With over thirty-one years of legal experience working with businesses on the issues they face daily during their business cycles, he acts in the capacity of an outside general counsel assisting business owners to make smarter decisions, build stronger relationships, and make and save money.
+With over thirty-three years of legal experience working with businesses on the issues they face daily during their business cycles, he acts in the capacity of an outside general counsel assisting business owners to make smarter decisions, build stronger relationships, and make and save money.
 Rick stresses the importance of recognizing that correct legal answers alone do not necessarily translate into the correct best business decisions.
 He represents all types of businesses in every stage of their business cycles—from start up through eventual sale.

 Prior to forming ELR, he founded a Chicago-based law firm, Keegan Laterza, Lofgren & Gleason, LLC in 2002, after practicing at some of Chicago’s largest and most prominent law firms: Clausen & Miller, Jenner & Block, and Freeborn & Peters.

 As a corporate and transactional attorney, Rick assists entrepreneurs in initial business planning, startup, business formation, and all types of corporate transactions, including asset and stock sales and purchases.

 As a trial advocate, Rick handles matters as both plaintiff and defense counsel relating to employment, discrimination, employee benefits, insurance coverage, construction, contracts, defamation, products liability, wage-and-hour claims, unfair competition claims, personal injury, and commercial litigation.